Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Decomposition spaces

 \end{lemma}

-\begin{proof} We treat the case $i<j$; for the other case, interchange the roles of $\top$ and $\bot$.
-Postcompose horizontally with sufficiently many ${d_\top}$ to make the total composite inert:
+\begin{proof} We do the first square; the others are very similar.
+In the composite square

-The horizontal composite maps are now ${d_\top}^{n+2-j}$, so the outer rectangle is a pullback, and the second square is a pullback.
-Hence by the basic Lemma~\ref{pbk}, also the first square is a pullback, as claimed. \end{proof}
+the right-hand square is a pullback by the decomposition-space axiom.
+The composite horizontal maps are composites of bottom face maps, since $d_0{}^i \circ d_i = d_0{}^{i+1}$.
+Therefore also the composite square is a pullback, again by the decomposition-space axiom.
+But then the left-hand square is a pullback by the usual pullback argument of Lemma~\ref{pbk}. \end{proof}